Syrian Alawite figure speaks out against violence

 He said it may be too late for a peaceful solution unless a stalled Arab League plan that calls for Assad to pull the military from cities and negotiate with his opponents is agreed.

-"I wanted the regime to go a long time ago, but dreaming is something and reality is something else," he said.
+"I wanted the regime to go a long time ago, but dreaming is something and reality is something else," Saleh said.
 "The most important thing now is to stop the blood."